maoyuanli/maoyuanli.github.io/_pages/about.md

 ---
 <div align="justify">

 I am an electrical and electronic engineer.
-I am currently working at <a href="https://www.uec.ac.jp/eng/research/researchcenters/awcc.html">the Advanced Wireless and Communication Research Center</a>, <a href="https://www.uec.ac.jp/">the University of Electro-Communications</a> (UEC), specializing in joint wireless information and power transfer for implantable medical devices.
+I am currently working at <a href="https://www.uec.ac.jp/eng/research/researchcenters/awcc.html">the Advanced Wireless and Communication Research Center</a>, <a href="https://www.uec.ac.jp/">the University of Electro-Communications</a> (UEC), specializing in joint wireless information and power transfer for implantable medi cal devices.
 I hold an overseas JSPS postdoctoral fellowship.

 I received my Ph.D. from <a href="https://english.bit.edu.cn/">Beijing Institute of Technology</a>, Beijing, China.
 My research was focused on body area networks.